-Fat, chewy udon noodles stir fried with vegetables and your choice of protein, this Yaki Udon is a keeper for the noodle lovers.
+Fat, chewy udon noodles stir-fried with vegetables and your choice of protein, this Yaki Udon is a keeper for the noodle lovers.
 It’s a great meal to use up your leftover too.

 Pasta is always a good call for a weeknight meal.
 Seasoned with soy sauce and flavorful dashi broth, this Japanese-style wafu pasta with shrimp and asparagus is a delicious option than the usual tomato-based pasta.

 Loaded with plenty of vegetables and your choice of protein, this Stir fry Vegetables (Yasai Itame) makes a well-rounded weeknight meal.
-Not only everything comes together in less than 30 minutes, it’s also a great way to use up any leftovers.
+Not only everything comes together in less than 30 minutes, but it’s also a great way to use up any leftovers.

 A really popular Japanese Yoshoku (Japanese fusion) recipe, Omurice is one of my children’s favorite meals.
 The rice is pan-fried with ketchup and chicken, then wrapped in a thin layer of egg.
-When there is leftover rice, it’s a perfect single plate meal to prepare the next day.
+When there is leftover rice, it’s a perfect single-plate meal to prepare the next day.

 This Salmon in Foil recipe is packed with Omega-3 Fatty Acids from the fish and healthy nutrients from the vegetables.
 A healthy yet flavorful dinner dish that we all need to power through a busy week.
 It’s incredibly easy and versatile to make too.